Frequently Asked Questions

 I focus specifically on using positive reinforcement with my clients.
 My belief is that training should be built on a relationship of trust; Your dog’s well-being always comes first.

 In terms of techniques, every case is different.
-A technique that works amazingly with one dog might get no response from another.
+Something that works amazingly with one dog might get no response from another.
 The right ‘tools’ for the job varies based on the dog and the owner.

 I’ll never recommend training tools or techniques that you’re not comfortable with or capable of using.
 Everything I teach is designed to be sustainable, so you keep seeing results long after I’m gone.

 If you are looking for advice on how to use tools such as prong collars or e-collars properly, I can provide guidance.
 All my training and advice is judgement-free.
 I cannot stress that enough!